Snowstorm closes Madrid airport, creates travel chaos | Business

 Heavy snowfall from Storm Filomena left hundreds of drivers trapped in their cars on Friday as roads were blocked and Madrid airport was closed.

-The M-30 and M-40 motorways near Madrid were among more than 400 roads were affected by the snow, traffic authorities said.
+The M-30 and M-40 motorways near Madrid were among more than 400 roads where snow hindered vehicles, traffic authorities said.
 Citizens were asked to avoid non-essential travel.
-Some drivers were trapped in their vehicles in Madrid, unable to move due to icy roads.
+Thousands of drivers were trapped inside their cars or trucks in Madrid, unable to move on the icy roads.

 "I drove to see my husband in hospital and have been stuck here for three hours.
 It's a journey which should take 15 minutes," a woman told Spanish television RNE from her car.
 The Red Cross took food to trapped lorry drivers on the A4 in Madrid.